Fabulous Fall of 2014: September to December – Happy New Year (Part III)

 I’ll do my best to keep you informed and keep my blog updated.
 Rural Newfoundland & Labrador is alive!
 Full of culture, tradition and the Great Northern Peninsula is truly a place you will want to experience.

 Happy New Year,

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on January 2, 2015, in Announcements, Community Economic Development, Landscapes/Geography, Politics, Tradition and tagged christmas, Christopher Mitchelmore, culture, justin trudeau, liberal, Newfoundland, parades, races, tradition.
+Posted on January 2, 2015, in Announcements, Community Economic Development, Culture, Nature, Politics and tagged christmas, Christopher Mitchelmore, Culture, justin trudeau, liberal, Newfoundland, parades, races, tradition.
 Bookmark the permalink.
 1 Comment.